-Physiological systems of mammalia are treated with special attention to homeostasis and to ruminants.
+Physiological systems of mammalia are treated with special attention to homeostasis.
 Cell membranes; blood and body fluids; the immune reaction.
 Cardiac control, functions and haemodynamics.
 Respiration.
-The endocrine system with particular emphasis upon growth, reproduc-tion, lactation and stress.
+The endocrine system with particular emphasis upon growth, reproduction, lactation and stress.
 The nerve impulse, its excitation and transmission.
 Physiology of digestion, the gastro-intestinal tract and of the kidney.
 Heat tolerance and climatic adaptation.